Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Revising the Bound(s): A Conformal Bandit Approach

 The upper bound $U_{k,t+1}$ in Eq.~\eqref{eq:cp_bandit_interval} can be directly used to reformulate the classical UCB1 policy under a conformal (predictive) paradigm, where, at each new round $t+1$,

 that is, the arm with the highest \textit{conformal upper bound} is selected.
 It preserves the optimism-in-the-face-of-uncertainty principle of standard UCB but replaces confidence intervals with statistically valid prediction intervals, guaranteeing finite-sample coverage and adaptive exploration.
-In light of its resemblance to UCB-type strategies, ee term this first policy \textit{Conformal UCB} or \textit{CP-UCB}.
+In light of its resemblance to UCB-type strategies, we term this first policy \textit{Conformal UCB} or \textit{CP-UCB}.

 While \textit{CP-UCB} is oriented toward reward maximisation, the CP framework is flexible enough to accommodate different risk profiles.
 This is particularly important in contexts such as finance, where the balance between upside potential and downside protection is crucial.
-To this end, we introduce a more flexible decision mechanism that aggregates information from both ends of the CP interval; for each new round $t+1$, the optimal arm is obtained as:
+To this end, we introduce a more flexible decision mechanism that aggregates information from both ends of the CP interval through a \emph{convex combination} of the upper and lower conformal bounds.
+Formally, for each new round $t+1$, the optimal arm is selected as:

+where the mixing parameter $\lambda \in [0,1]$ regulates the trade-off between downside protection $L_{k,t+1}$ relative to upside potential $U_{k,t+1}$.
+The score is a proper weighted average of the two endpoints of the CP interval, and as such admits a natural interpretation in terms of the Hurwicz optimism--pessimism criterion of classical decision theory under uncertainty \citep[see e.g.][]{hurwicz1951optimality}.
+The convex-combination structure endows the selection rule with two desirable formal properties outlined below.